galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 >
 > 1. Look for the tool `Abundance index`
 > * "Fichier de comptage": tabular on CSV corresponding to the data of one species.
 > * "Flight curve output": flight curved obtained above.
 >
+>
-> Based on the abundance index, we can create chart showing the abundance of the species at a certain date.
+> Based on the abundance index, we can create a chart showing the anual trend abundance of a certain species per site.
 >    > 1.
 Select `"Charts"`
 >    > 2.
 Give it a proper name
 >    > 3.
 Select a visualization: "Bar diagram (NVD 3)"